bakedziti420/js-callbacks-iterators/readme.md

 ## An Iterator

-An object is an **iterator** when it knows how to access items from a collection one at a time, while keeping track of its current position within that sequence.
+An **iterator** is an object that enables a programmer to traverse a container, particularly lists or arrays.

 ```javascript
 var potatoes = ["Yukon Gold", "Russet", "Yellow Finn", "Kestrel"];